-We will specifically consider statutory performance indicators, performance reporting and arrangements to provide for continuous improvement in respect of the Performance and outcomes audit programme.
+- We will specifically consider statutory performance indicators, performance reporting and arrangements to provide for continuous improvement in respect of the Performance and outcomes audit programme. - In the context of the Council's capital plan and procurement procedures, we will consider arrangements to provide value for money, including ongoing development of the Council's gateway review.